5 Reasons to Use MCT Oil for Ketosis:

 What are Ketones:

 The body has two major energy sources, it burns glucose or ketone bodies.
-The majority of people burn glucose primarily because they are constantly supplying a steady form of sugar, starches and proteins that can be turned into blood sugar.
-When one either fasts or goes on a low-carb, moderate protein and high fat diet they switch their energy source to fat.
+The majority of people burn glucose primarily because they are constantly supplying a steady form of sugar, starches, and proteins that can be turned into blood sugar.
+When one either fasts or goes on a low-carb, moderate protein, and high fat diet they switch their energy source to fat.

 In particular, the fatty acids are broken down into ketone bodies.
-The three major forms of ketones produced in the body include Acetoacetate, Acetone and Beta-HydroxyButyric acid.
+The three major forms of ketones produced in the body include Acetoacetate, Acetone, and Beta-HydroxyButyric acid.
 These are released into the blood from the liver when insulin levels are low and hepatic liver metabolism is increased (4).

-Ketones as a Preferred Fuel For the Brain:
+Ketones as a Preferred Fuel for the Brain:

 Ketones are unique energy producing molecules made from fatty acids.
 Our bodies can make them from stored fat or from MCTs.
-Ketones feed all the cells of the body, but in particular they are a preferred fuel for the brain.
+Ketones feed all the cells of the body, but in particular, they are a preferred fuel for the brain.

 Research has demonstrated that MCTs can readily cross the blood-brain barrier (BBB) and be oxidized by the brain (5).
 Thus, MCTs may provide both a direct and an indirect brain fuel source via the generation of ketones.
-This is incredibly important for everyone and especially those with type 1 diabetic patients as it gives us all a strategy to preserve brain function during hypoglycemic episodes without raising blood glucose levels (6).
+This is incredibly important for everyone, especially those with type 1 diabetic patients as it gives us all a strategy to preserve brain function during hypoglycemic episodes without raising blood glucose levels (6).

 Ketones activate specialized regulatory proteins in the brain called brain derived neurotrophic growth factors (BDNF) (7).
-BDNF works to repair, protect and enhance the function of the brain cells and the neurological networks.
+BDNF works to repair, protect, and enhance the function of the brain cells and the neurological networks.
 BDNF also stimulates the growth of new, healthy neurons that take the place of older, dying cells.
 The inability to regulate dead or dying brain cells is a risk factor for neurodegenerative disease processes.

 Natural Sources of MCT Oil:

-Ghee is the only dairy product that is fully pure of casein, lactose and whey.
-When I have a client with skin issues (eczema or acne), autoimmune issues or leaky gut, I always start by removing all dairy except grass-fed ghee, which is often well-tolerated.
+Ghee is the only dairy product that is fully pure of casein, lactose, and whey.
+When I have a client with skin issues (eczema or acne), autoimmune issues, or leaky gut, I always start by removing all dairy except grass-fed ghee, which is often well-tolerated.

-You can also get a pure MCT oil that is concentrated caprylic and capric acid.
+You can also get a pure MCT oil that is concentrated in caprylic and capric acid.
 An MCT oil is processed in a manufacturing plant to remove all the longer chain fats and other compounds except these two fatty acids.
 But be careful with the brand of MCT oil you purchase as it is important to get one that is tested for purity and heavy metals.

 Caproic Acid: